Meeepu/Store-Management-API/README.md

 - Node.js

 ### Create .env file
 Create a .env file to store your jwt secrets and mongodb uri.
-Exam below:
+Example below:

 ```
 PORT = 3000